Archangel753/Pong/README.md

 # Pong
-simple c++ pong script.
+Simple c++ pong script.
 Made for people to learn from.